NEWTON-g/WEEG2MSEED/README.md

 This script loads raw Wee-g data files and converts them to the seismological mSEED standard.

 ## Usage
-Modify the input file in the `run.py` script.
-An example AQG input file is given: `NTG04.20210903.grv` that is written to `2Q.NTG04..MGZ.D.2020.252`.
+Modify the input file in the `run.py` script and pass the Wee-g input file to the WEEG2MSEED Convertor class.

 ## Specifics